-I was so excited when I worked out how quick and easy it was to make my normal marshmallow recipe in the Thermomix.
+I was so excited when I worked out how quick and easy it was to make my usual marshmallow recipe in the Thermomix.
 Most of the methods I’ve found for the TM use gelatin powder, but I prefer the leaves.

 You can colour, flavour and decorate as you wish.
-I’ve used marshmallow in the base of a homemade ice-cream cone to seal up the hole.
-You can make those old-fashioned sherbet ice-cream cones with baby cones bought from milkbars and of course you can also use marshmallow on a dessert plate.
-Whatever you can dream up.
+I’ve used marshmallow in the base of a homemade ice-cream cone to seal up the hole on many occasions.
+You can make those old fashioned sherbet ice-cream.
+The ones in the baby cones bought from milkbars and of course you can also use marshmallow on a dessert plate.
+Whatever you can dream up…

 - 80 g caster sugar